Annalie Longo

-Annalie Antonia Longo (born 1 July 1991) is a New Zealand professional footballer who plays for Auckland United in the New Zealand Women's National League and formely the New Zealand national team.
+Annalie Antonia Longo (born 1 July 1991) is a New Zealand professional footballer who plays for Auckland United in the New Zealand Women's National League and formerly the New Zealand national team.

 She has played for Sydney FC, Melbourne Victory, and Wellington Phoenix in the Australian A-League Women.

 Early life

 Longo got into football when she used to go with her dad, Paul, to watch her brothers, Jason and Julian, play for Eden Football Club.
 She joined the club which merged with Mt Roskill to become Three Kings United.
 She received additional coaching at the Wynton Rufer Soccer School of Excellence from 1999 to 2006.

 Longo attended Epsom Girls' Grammar School and played for their first XI, winning the NZ Secondary Schoolgirls tournament in 2008 with future international teammates Anna Green and Hannah Wall.
 This was after the team won the Auckland provincial championships unbeaten.

 Club career

 Three Kings United

 Longo played youth football for Three Kings United throughout her childhood.
 She debuted for the senior women's team in the Northern Premier Women's League in 2004.